unicode-org/cldr-json/README.md

 using the Ldml2JSON conversion utility in CLDR's tools distribution ( org.unicode.cldr.json ).

 ## Status
-No official release yet - first official version will be 27.0.0, which should be published on or about 2015-03-18
+Latest official release is version 27.0.0, published on 2015-03-18

 ## Licensing